 Revocation of Access

-At the beginning of each fiscal year in July, the Office of the Registrar requires annual certification for FERPA compliance.
-Users of student information systems are notified via email with a memo from the Vice President for Instruction that informs them that they need to complete the annual FERPA certification in order to maintain their access.
+Each July, the Office of the Registrar requires annual certification for FERPA compliance.
+Users of student information systems are notified via email with a memo that informs them they need to complete the annual FERPA certification in order to maintain their access.

 If users do not complete the FERPA certification by the specified deadline, all access to student information systems is revoked.
 In order to regain access, the user must complete the FERPA certification and a new user access request must be submitted.

-Technical questions about web pages may be directed to Damian Walker at 706-542-6904.Questions regarding access options may be directed to Nikki Hon at 706-542-6037 or email@example.com.
+Technical questions about web pages may be directed to Damian Walker at firstname.lastname@example.org.
+Send access option questions to Nikki Hon at email@example.com.